Feuermurmel/nice-ast/readme.md

 ```
 $ nice-ast --help
-usage: nice-ast [-h] path
+usage: nice-ast [-h] [-l LINE_COMPLEXITY] path

 Parse a Python file and print the resulting AST in a nice, colorful way.

 positional arguments:
   path                  Path to the Python file to parse.

 optional arguments:
   -h, --help            show this help message and exit
+  -l LINE_COMPLEXITY, --line-complexity LINE_COMPLEXITY
+                        Maximum complexity of a node formatted on a single
+                        line.
+Each node name, field name, and field value or
+                        list item is counted as one.
+Defaults to 7.
 ```